Off-Centre Fed Dipole for 80m to 6m

 Updated 30 December 2013:

 Based on a Carolina Windom off-centre fed dipole, with a third short (3.9m) length of wire, parallel with the longer element, for 17m operation.

 It is now fed with RG58 into a 200W G Whip 4:1 balun at the feedpoint.
 I have used clip on ferrites to control common mode currents (feedback) because they do not add any inductance/loading that occurs when air-core choke coils are used.

 The antenna SWR is less than 3:1 on 40, 20, 17, 15, 12, 10 and 6m bands.
 The SWR is 8:1 on the 80m band.
 This means that the antenna was easily 'tuned (ie matched) with my a new LDG AT-897Plus automatic ATU (and an Yaesu FC-30 ATU) - except for 80m where I need to use a Tokyo Hi Power HG-400L.

-Construction is using nylon cable ties and 18mm waterpipe.
+Construction is using nylon cable ties and 18mm waterpipe as spacers.
 The water pipe is drilled through to take the antenna wire which is held in place inside the pipe with a cable tie which permits a degree of slip and slide for adjustment of the spacer's.